BurhanAbdullah/Aegis-Grid/README.md

 📕 2.
 Conceptual Overview

-At a high level, Aegis-Grid can be understood as an exploration of one question:
+*At a high level, Aegis-Grid can be understood as an exploration of one question:

-•	What does secure communication look like when correctness is defined by physical system safety rather than network reliability?
+*What does secure communication look like when correctness is defined by physical system safety rather than network reliability?

-•	To answer this, the framework models communication not as a transport problem, but as a constrained decision process embedded within a cyber-physical system.
+*To answer this, the framework models communication not as a transport problem, but as a constrained decision process embedded within a cyber-physical system.

 Each message is evaluated against a set of explicit criteria: